Oracle sues Google for $1bn over claimed copyright infringement in the Java programming of the Android mobile operating system (OS)

 Many businesses are discovering some nasty security surprises from their cloud providers, but that is no reason to shy away, says Mark Adams-Wright, chief information officer, Suffolk County Council.

 Shareholders who backed interactive whiteboard (IWB) manufacturer Promethean when it listed on the stock exchange two years ago saw their shares drop to just a third of the original price following poor results from the vendor.

 Enterprises are turning to service providers for managed video-conferencing services to mitigate risk and lower operational costs.

-The bring your own device trend is set to reach a £2bn opportunity in the UK softwaare and IT services market by 2016 but could spell problems for those resellers who fail to move with the times.
-The latest survey of the BYOD market from TechMarketView highlights the growth in the market but
+The bring your own device trend is set to reach a £2bn opportunity in the UK software and IT services market by 2016 but could spell problems for those resellers who fail to move with the times.

-Cloud and network integrator Redstone has said it will look to make further cost savings ofaround £900,000 per annum in response tounpredictable economic conditions.
-In an interim trading statement for the full-year to 31 March, Redstone said that lengthening sales cycles had lead it to keep a
+Cloud and network integrator Redstone has said it will look to make further cost savings of around £900,000 per annum in response to unpredictable economic conditions.

 Analysts calculate how, well, big the market has become, indicating considerable growth three and even five years out, though the projections differ dramatically.

-Networking services provider Colt is to add a new string to its bow, creating a franchise partner channel in a bid to increase its exposure to end-user customers across Europeand help comms VARs make the transition into a managed services role.
-The new scheme will sit within Colt's channel-focused C
+Networking services provider Colt is to add a new string to its bow, creating a franchise partner channel in a bid to increase its exposure to end-user customers across Europe and help comms VARs make the transition into a managed services role.

 IT leader invigorates DNA sequencing center by replacing old and clunky data mining with visual business intelligence solution.